stephan-antonel/xgainfo/README.md

 ## XGAINFO
 ---
 XGAINFO is a small, command-line utility for MSDOS that will detect and display any information about any XGA cards installed in a Microchannel bus system (i.e. most IBM PS/2s).
 ISA XGA cards are not supported.
 This is still a work in progress and I may add more functionality to it.
 Might be helpful for troubleshooting issues getting your XGA card to work.

 It is written mostly in C but I also used a lot of inline assembly because I'm trying to learn x86 asm.

+# Download
+---
+Download the latest release [here:](https://github.com/stephan-antonel/xgainfo/releases)

 # Command line options
 ---